A strike away: Mikolas just short of no-hitter for Cardinals

 ST. LOUIS (AP) — Miles Mikolas was one strike from a no-hitter when he gave up a double to Cal Mitchell with two outs in the ninth inning, and the St. Louis Cardinals routed the Pittsburgh Pirates 9-1 to sweep a doubleheader Tuesday night.

-Mitchell drove a 2-2 curveball over the head of Gold Glove center fielder Harrison Bader and just beyond his outstretched mitt as he tried to make a running catch with his back to home plate.
+Mitchell drove a 2-2 curveball over the head of Gold Glove center fielder Harrison Bader and just beyond his outstretched mitt as the speedy Bader tried to make a running catch with his back to home plate.

 The ball bounced on the warning track 383 feet from the plate and over the wall in straightaway center for a ground-rule double.

-The hit came on the 129th pitch from Mikolas (5-4), a career high.
+The hit came on the 129th pitch from Mikolas — his previous career high was 115 on May 29 against Milwaukee.
 He was lifted right after that for Packy Naughton, who got the final out to hand the Pirates their ninth straight loss.

 “I guess he got a little more barrel to it than I thought and that ball, he back-spun it I guess,” Mikolas said.
 “That ball kind of took off, kind of deep center I guess.
 Yeah, I mean, that’s a good down-and-away pitch.
 I just looked at it again.
 I mean, really can’t be upset.
 I guess you’ve got to tip your cap to that guy over there.”